Jungle Scout Review: Is It The Best Amazon Product Research Tool?

 If not, you may spend a lot of money creating a really high quality product that nobody wants to buy.

 Jungle Scout's sales estimator will help you be informed about how well items are selling on Amazon (and it's our choice for the best Amazon sales estimator).

 Ideally, your product should have some feature or benefit that's different and better than the competition.
 This is the easiest way to set yourself apart from your competitors.

-You generally want to avoid being a “me too” product that is basically the same exact thing that everyone else is selling with a different logo on it.
+You generally want to avoid being a “me too” product that is basically the same exact thing that everyone else is selling on Amazon with a different logo on it.

-When you take this approach, you're often left to battle based on price – which can make it tough to sustain a long term profit.
+When you take this approach, you're often left to battle based on price.

-Let's talk about some of the differences between them.
+Let's quickly go over some of the differences between them.

 While we're on the topic, let's dive into the functionality of the web app starting with the Niche Hunter.

-The Niche Hunter in Jungle Scout lets you set parameters like the categories you're considering, the average number of sales, the average prices, and a number of other things to help you find the biggest opportunities on Amazon.
+The Opportunity Finder in Jungle Scout lets you set parameters like the categories you're considering, the average number of monthly sales, the average prices, and a number of other things to help you find the biggest opportunities on Amazon.

 Here's a look at the search results when I left everything unchecked and all of the settings at their default levels: